mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 1. Add the file to the Headers or Compile Sources build phase, as appropriate, of both the “dynamic” and “static” targets.
 You can either use the Build Phases tab of the project editor or the Target Membership section of the File inspector.
 1. _(Optional.)_ If it’s a public header, change its visibility from Project to Public and import it in [the iOS SDK’s umbrella header](./src/Mapbox.h).
-1. _(Optional.)_ If the file would also be used by the OS X SDK, make sure it’s in [platform/darwin/src/](../darwin/src/), then consult [the companion OS X document](../osx/DEVELOPING.md#adding-a-source-code-file) for further instructions.
+1. _(Optional.)_ If the file would also be used by the macOS SDK, make sure it’s in [platform/darwin/src/](../darwin/src/), then consult [the companion macOS document](../macos/DEVELOPING.md#adding-a-source-code-file) for further instructions.

 ### Adding a resource

 To add a resource (such as an image, SSL certificate, property list, or strings table) to the iOS SDK:

 1. Add the header to the Copy Bundle Resources build phase of both the “dynamic” and “bundle” targets.
 You can either use the Build Phases tab of the project editor or the Target Membership section of the File inspector.
-1. _(Optional.)_ If the resource would also be used by the OS X SDK, make sure it’s in [platform/darwin/resources/](../darwin/resources/), then consult [the companion OS X document](../osx/DEVELOPING.md#adding-a-resource) for further instructions.
+1. _(Optional.)_ If the resource would also be used by the macOS SDK, make sure it’s in [platform/darwin/resources/](../darwin/resources/), then consult [the companion macOS document](../macos/DEVELOPING.md#adding-a-resource) for further instructions.

 ### Adding user-facing text